 We share our top tips for creating a dreamy home office space — even when you think you don’t have any to spare!

-1. Create a corner
+1. Create a WFH corner

 Scout out unused areas in your home: can you ‘borrow’ unused space from a landing, hallway or under the stairs?
 As long as you have a laptop and wireless connection, the fitout can be as simple as a desk, chair and overhead shelf.

-2. Find a window
+2. Work by a window

 Position your desk near a window and keep heavy window treatments to a minimum; light sheers or a diaphanous blind are as dense as you want to go.

-3. Build in your shelving
+3. Build shelving into your study nook

-If you’re fitting your office nook into an alcove, look to build in to make the most of your space; consider cabinetry and shelving from Bunnings and Ikea and secure to the wall to maximise available space.
+If you’re fitting your office nook into an alcove, look to build in to make the most of your space; consider cabinetry and shelving from Bunnings and IKEA and secure to the wall to maximise available space.